ptrofimov/zeroevents/README.md

 ## Usage

-* 1. **In first process:** subscribe EventRouter to desired events.
+* 1. **In the first process:** subscribe EventRouter to desired events.
 For each define socket where events will be transferred to.

 ```php
 Event::subscribe(